-What I found out later, when talking to people who had been on that team, was they viewed me as a “randomizer” they needed to control.
+What I found out later, after talking to people who had been on that team, was they viewed me as a “randomizer” they needed to control.
 In other words, the team spent time and energy MANAGING THE MANAGER.
 I forced them, regularly, to say “No” to ME.

 Use the “Mountains To Climb” Metaphor

-A product team sees a long term vision for the product and starts marching towards it.
+A product team sees a long term vision for the business and starts marching towards it.
 If it is just one monolithic vision they will likely fail to accomplish it.
 To succeed the leadership should break the vision down into 3 or 4 smaller components, and say “Think of each of these as a mountain in a mountain range.
 Our goal is to conquer the entire range (that’s our vision).
 We’ve picked this mountain here as the first to climb.
 We can climb the others once we’ve summited this one.”

 Of course, prioritization is critical here (which component of the vision is the one that should be tackled first?).
 Great leaders are great at driving this prioritization.